ec-europa/toolkit/docs/git-hooks.md

 - `resources/git/hooks`

 If any scripts are found in these locations the toolkit will copy a bash script to the `.git/hooks` location with the chosen hook name.
-Then when you execute a git command that triggers a certain hook it will execute all the scripts located in these folders in alpahnumerical order.
+If no scripts are found in the folder it will remove any previous execution script.
+When you execute a git command that triggers a certain hook and there is an execution script present it will execute all the scripts contained in these folders in alpahnumerical order.

 ### 2. toolkit-hooks-git-disable